rooshimadethis/my_focus_app/README.md

-[] end session button which stops the foreground service [] don't start the task if already running and the app opens again [] Ignore battery optimization not working
+[] end session button which stops the foreground service [] don't start the task if already running and the app opens again
+    - right now it just white screens
+[] vibrate on button click
+[] Ignore battery optimization not working
 [] Open/start brain.fm?
 [] custom notification for service